WorldMusic

 The shape of the one drop

-Jamaican reggae does something different.
+The mechanics behind that are unusual.
+Most music in 4/4 time leans on beats one and three — the kick drum lands at the front of the bar, the snare answers on the backbeat, and the body settles into a forward-pulling march.
+Jamaican reggae inverts it.
 The one drop, codified by drummers like Carlton Barrett with The Wailers, empties beat one entirely.
-The weight falls on beat three instead, where a kick and snare hit together, and beats two and four ride a chunked guitar skank.
-The bar leans backward instead of forward.
-The listener stops marching and starts swaying.
-That small mechanical choice is the foundation of everything that follows.
+The weight falls on beat three instead, where a kick and snare hit together, while a chunked guitar skank chops away on the offbeats.
+The bar leans backward instead of forward, and that small mechanical choice is the foundation reggae is built on.

 Bob Marley translates Jamaica

-1990, and a Shabba Ranks single becomes geopolitical
+1990: a Shabba Ranks single crosses borders

 A small island, a global beat